 How do we program the industry’s most talked-about conference?
 How do we book such compelling and sought-after speakers?
 We couldn’t do it without our Program Partners.
-They generously share their expertise, connections and creativity with us—and with every HOW Design Live attendee.
+They generously share their expertise and creativity with us—and with every HOW Design Live attendee.
 We thank them for all they do to help craft an amazing program with the most interesting and inspirational keynotes, brands, design leaders and how-to sessions.

 Named “one of the most influential designers working today” by Graphic Design USA, Debbie Millman is also an author, educator, brand strategist and host of the podcast Design Matters.
 As the founder and host of Design Matters, the first and longest running podcast about design, Millman has interviewed more than 250 design luminaries and cultural commentators, including Massimo Vignelli, Milton Glaser, Malcolm Gladwell, Dan Pink, Barbara Kruger, Seth Godin and more.
 In the 11 years since its inception, the show has garnered over a million download per year, a Cooper Hewitt National Design Award and—most recently—iTunes designated it one of the best podcasts of 2015.